LinogeFly/ren/README.md

 # Ren

-Bash script for renaming multiple files in Linux.
+Ren is a bash script for renaming multiple files in Linux.
+It is inspired by [Multi-Rename Tool](https://www.ghisler.ch/wiki/index.php?title=Multi-rename_tool) that comes with Windows only program called [Total Commander](https://www.ghisler.com/).

-This script is mainly about learning bash command language, combined with a benefit of getting a useful tool for me in the process.
+The script is mainly a practical exercise for me to learn bash command language, combined with a benefit of getting a useful tool in the process.

-## Introduction
+## Description

-The functionality of the script is inspired by [Multi-Rename Tool](https://www.ghisler.ch/wiki/index.php?title=Multi-rename_tool) that comes with Windows only program called [Total Commander](https://www.ghisler.com/).
+Ren renames supplied filenames according to the specified rule.
+The rule is a Perl substitution regular expression operator.
+It describes what parts of the filenames to rename and how.

-Internally, Ren uses [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program for multi-renaming files that takes a Perl expression as a rule on how to rename files supplied as a argument.
-If you are familiar with [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program then Ren will be very easy to get a hang of.
+Ren pretty much repeats [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program by Larry Wall for multi-renaming files, except it allows to include a counter, or a sequential number in the other words, in filenames.
+The way it works is that the Perl substitution expression can contain the counter placeholder `[C]`, which then gets replaced with the actual counting number of the file when multiple files are renamed.

-What Ren does, on top of [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program, is that it adds a possibility to use a counter placeholder in the expression argument.
-During renaming, all files get the placeholder replaced with the counter, or the sequential number of a file.
+[Rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program is great on its own and can be used as is, but the need of having a counter in the filename when renaming multiple files is why we have Ren here.

 ## Installation

-Make sure that [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program by Larry Wall is installed on your system.
+First, make sure that [rename](https://manpages.debian.org/stretch/rename/rename.1.en.html) program is installed on your system.
 It comes pre-installed in most Debian based distributions.

-Run the following commands in the terminal:
+Then run the following commands in the terminal to install Ren:

 ```
 git clone https://github.com/LinogeFly/ren &&